 1] Use Strong Password

-First and foremost, while setting up your account, you need to make sure that you are using a strong password.
-It is pretty self-explanatory, if the attackers are trying to guess your password, don’t give them any clue about your username or password.
-You should make sure that your username doesn’t contain any clue about your password.
-Your password shouldn’t be related to you or any information about your enterprise that’s public.
+First and foremost, when setting up your account, ensure that you use a strong password.
+It is fairly self-explanatory: if attackers are trying to guess your password, don’t give them any clues about your username or password.
+Ensure that your username doesn’t contain any clues about your password.
+Your password shouldn’t be related to you or any publicly available information about your enterprise.

 Read: How to customize the Password Policy in Windows.